vetsuisse-unibe/NGS-course-docs/mapping.md

 samtools sort -@8 BT134.bam BT134.sorted.bam
 ```

-This involves a lot of reading and writing to the hard disk which is highly time consuming hence using the _piping_ power of unix we will  reduce these steps to single command
+This involves a lot of reading and writing to the hard disk which is highly time consuming hence using the _piping_ power of unix we will reduce these steps to single command in the following fashion

 ```
 #!/bin/bash